openhab/openhab-alexa/USAGE.md

     * defaults to [OFF="off", HEAT="heat", COOL="cool", ECO="eco", AUTO="auto"] if omitted
   * supportedModes=`<values>`
     * defaults to, depending on the parameters provided, either user-based, preset-based or default item type-based mapping.
+  * supportsSetpointMode=`<boolean>`
+    * set to false to disable the thermostat setpoint mode-aware feature (Refer to upper/lower setpoints documentation for more information)
+    * defaults to true
 * Default category: THERMOSTAT

 #### `TemperatureSensor.temperature`